sezanzeb/input-remapper/HELP.md

 pressing that mouse button and that keyboard button at the same time.
 Keycodes may not clash.

+This was quite mature, pretty much finished.

 **The second idea** was to write special keycodes known only to key-mapper (256 - 511) into the input device of your mouse in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
 A mapping would have existed to prevent the original keycode 10 from writing a 1.
 But X/Linux seem to ignore anything greater than 255 for regular keyboard events, or even crash in some cases.
-Mouse click buttons can use those high keycodes though, but they cannot be remapped, which I guess is another indicator of that.
+Mouse click buttons can use those high keycodes though, but they cannot be remapped.

 **The third idea** is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for